ChainSafe/gossamer/dot/network/README.md

 ##### Notification Protocols

 [Notification protocols](https://crates.parity.io/sc_network/index.html#notifications-protocols) allow peers to unidirectionally "push" information to other peers in the network.
-Although the peer receiving the information must explicitly accept a handshake in order to open a stream for a notification protocol, this stream does not allow the receiver to "push" information to the sender.
+When a notification stream is open, the peers exchange a handshake, after which the incoming side of the stream is closed for writing & the outgoing side of the stream is closed for reading.
+Notification streams may be left open indefinitely.

 ###### Transactions